machine-learning-tutor/gradient_descent_intuitions/README.md

-# gradient_descent_intuitions
+# Gradient Descent Intuitions
-Explanations and intuitions on the Gradient Descent algorithms - gradually changing our programs from Random walk to Gradient Descent
+Explanations and intuitions on the Gradient Descent algorithm gradually changing our programs from Random walk to Gradient Descent